-An LED light bulb uses around 80% less energy than a halogen light bulb and can also last well over 10 years compared to two years for a standard bulb.
+An LED light bulb uses up to 90% less energy than a halogen light bulb and can also last well over 10 years compared to two years for a standard bulb.

 This obviously applies to Christmas lights too.
-However, until recently LED lights couldn't change colour, flash, or dim (the very things we associate with Christmas lights) so your options were fairly limited if you wanted to purchase energy efficient Christmas lights.
-Things have improved recently and there are now lots of LED Christmas lights on the market.
+However, until recently, LED lights couldn't change colour, flash, or dim (the very things we associate with Christmas lights) so your options were fairly limited if you wanted to purchase energy efficient festive lights.

 You should only pay for what you use, right?